unirakun/k-redux-factory/README.md

 ### [Types](./TYPES.md)
 Types are :
-  - `map` : your state is a hashmap, useful to bind your API to Redux with the following redux state model :
+  - `keyValue` : your state is a hashmap, useful to bind your API to Redux with the following redux state model :
 ```es6
 {
   data: { <key1>: <instance1>, <key2>: <instance2> },